catalyst-cloud/catalystcloud-docs/source/containers/clusters.rst

 What is a cluster?
 ==================
-A container cluster is the foundation of the Kubernetes Engine: it is the set of Kubernetes objects that are required to run your containerized applications.

-A cluster requires at least one **master** server and one or more **node** servers.
-It makes use of a shared network to communicate between them.
+A container cluster is the foundation of the Kubernetes Engine, it consists of at least one **master** server and one or more **node** servers.
+It is made up of a collection of compute, networking and storage resources necessary to run any given workloads.
+Communication between them is by way of a shared network.
+An entire system may be comprised of multiple clusters.

-The master server is the primary point of contact within the cluster and it is responsible for providing the centralised scheduling, logic and management of all aspects of the cluster.
+The **master** server is the control plane of the cluster consisting of a collection of services responsible for providing the centralised scheduling, logic and management of all aspects of the cluster.
+While it is possible to run a cluster with a single master that hosts all of the required services it is more advisable, especially for production environments, to deploy them in a multi-master HA configuration.

+Some of the key services running on the master are:

+- The interface to the cluster is via the ``API Server``, which provides a RESTful API frontend to the control plane.
+- Configuration and state of the cluster is managed by the ``cluster store``.
+This is based on **etcd**, which is a distributed key-value store, and provides the single source of truth for the cluster and as such is the only stateful component within the cluster.
+- The ``scheduler``

-The machines designated as nodes are responsible for accepting and running workloads assigned by the master using appropriate local and external resources.
+The machines designated as **nodes** are responsible for accepting and running workloads assigned by the master using appropriate local and external resources.

 The Cluster Template